Azure-Samples/media-services-dotnet-deliver-playready-widevine-licenses/README.md

 ### Step 2: Update the app.config file

-Update the appSettings section of the app.config file with values of your Azure Media Services account.
+Update the appSettings section of the app.config file with appropriate values.
+For more information, see [this](https://docs.microsoft.com/azure/media-services/media-services-use-aad-auth-to-access-ams-api) topic.

 	<appSettings>
 		<add key="AMSAADTenantDomain" value="AADTenantDomain" />